WELCOME TO THE LAW OFFICE

 Experienced Excellence

 Established in 1978, the firm has earned a reputation of achieving success for clients.
 For 40 years Thomas R. Ashley has received an A.V.
 Preeminent Rating rating from Martindale-Hubbell, denoting the highest rating in legal ability and ethical standards.
-As attorneys for civil plaintiffs the firm has recovered millions of dollars in judgments and settlements.
+Michael T. Ashley has been selected to the National Trial Lawyers Top 40 Under 40 for Criminal Defense practice in New Jersey for 2025.
+As attorneys for civil plaintiffs, the firm has recovered millions of dollars in judgments and settlements.
 In the criminal arena, we advocate zealously for our clients and investigate cases fully to ensure the full protection of the law.

 Practice Areas